dgraph-io/dgraph/wiki/content/deploy/index.md

 ### More about /health endpoint

-The `/health` endpoint of Dgraph Alpha returns HTTP status 200 with a JSON consisting of basic information about the running worker.
+You can query the `/admin` graphql endpoint with a query like the one below to get a JSON consisting of basic information about the running worker.

 ```graphql
 query {